-Our results of operations have varied in the past from period to period, and are likely to vary in the future, due to the fact that our main sources of revenues, licensing fees from test sponsors and licensing fees from educational institutions, are seasonal.
+Our results of operations have varied in the past from period to period, and are likely to vary in the future, due to the fact that a substantial portion of our sources of revenues are seasonal.
 We have experienced seasonality and expect in the future to continue to experience seasonality in net revenues and accounts receivable related to our test delivery services, with the quarter ending December 31 typically having the highest net revenues from testing services and the quarter ending March 31 typically having the lowest net revenues from testing services.
-Under our contracts with test sponsors, we typically have the right to receive payment approximately one month after a test is delivered, and our clients typically pay us within three to six months of delivery.
+Under our contracts with some test sponsors, we have the right to receive payment approximately one month after a test is delivered, and our clients typically pay us within three to six months of delivery.
 We therefore may experience substantial increases in our accounts receivable balance at the end of the quarter ending December 31 of each year.
-Also, revenues from our degree major and single course programs may experience seasonal declines during the quarter ending September 30 of each fiscal year, which includes the summer holiday months of July and August, since we do not recognize revenues in July and August for the last year of each degree major course program and for most single course programs.
+Revenues from our degree major and single course programs may experience seasonal declines during the quarter ending September 30 of each fiscal year, which includes the summer holiday months of July and August, since we do not recognize revenues in July and August for the last year of each degree major course program and for most single course programs.
 We also expect some seasonality in our accounts receivable related to degree major programs, because we collect from our clients typically around the months of October to November, and a large portion of our clients settle payment with us two to three months after that time.
+In addition, we have expanded our business into the test preparation and training market.
+We believe demand for test preparation and training solutions are generally highest close to test and certification requirement deadlines, which are typically during the quarter ending December 31.
+Therefore we expect revenues from test preparation and training solutions to be the highest in the quarter ending December 31.